GerasimovIV/open-pose-pytorch/README.md

 This repository was tested in the [Google Colab]().
 That means that on the video card Tesla K80. (you can compare it with GeForce GTX 1080 Ti [here](https://technical.city/ru/video/GeForce-GTX-1080-Ti-protiv-Tesla-K80)) According to the [this source](https://technical.city/ru/video/GeForce-GTX-1080-Ti-protiv-Tesla-K80) the process on the GeForce GTX 1080 Ti will be 2 times faster then on the Tesla K80.

 In the Google Colab platform I achieved the result in speed: 38.07it/s without writing .json file and 27.07it/s with writing .json file

+### My suggestion for speeding up
+In this repository the processing of video like that:
+1. Take one frame from vide
+2. Do .unsqueese(0) (creating zero dimension like bath imitation with batch_size = 1)
+3. Process frame

+However, due to the not very large weight of the network itself, it is possible to send a batch larger than 1 during testing, for example, send the first 64 frames from the video immediately in an ordered form.
+In this case, it turns out to process several frames from the video at once, which can significantly speed up the processing process.